cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

 placed into the DDS message using an [event format](#14-event-formats).

-In the _binary_ content mode, the value of the event `data` is placed into the DDS message's body section as-is; all other event attributes are mapped to the DDS message's event metadata fields.
+In the _binary_ content mode, the value of the event `data` is placed into the DDS message's "Data" section as-is; all other event attributes are mapped to the DDS message's event metadata fields.

 ### 1.4.
 Event Formats

-Event formats, used with the _structured_ content mode, define how an event is expressed in a particular data format.
+Event formats define how an event is expressed in a particular data format.
 All implementations of this specification that support the _structured_ content mode MUST support the [JSON event format][json-format].

+The DDS protocol binding additionally supports the [DDS event format][dds-message-format].

 ### 1.5.
 Security